 Hispanic Cultural Center, Morgan University Center 213, 931-221-6645

 The Hispanic Cultural Center is a place where students of all ethnicities can gather, learn, share and support the Hispanic culture.
-The center promotes learning through house resource materials such as Spanish language books, videos and computers.
-The center’s plans call for celebrations of special Hispanic events, such as Dia de los Muertos and host a variety of educational activities, such as Spanish game nights.
+The center promotes learning through house resource materials such as Rosetta Stone, videos and computers.
+The center hosts celebrations of special Hispanic events, such as Dia de los Muertos and a variety of educational activities, such as Not All About Tacos and dance workshops.
 All Austin Peay students are welcome to visit the center to experience “where strangers become amigos and amigos become familia.”
 For more information about the center and upcoming events, visit the website at www.apsu.edu/student-life/hcc.

 Housing, Residence Life & Dining Services, Miller Hall 121, 931-221-7444